 - Grill your eggplant to get a smokey flavor in your dip

-- Add some spices like paprika, chili powder, cumin or cayenne
+- Add some spices like smoked paprika, chili powder, cumin or cayenne

 - Add some red wine vinegar